 How do I decide who to name my primary beneficiary?

-For most people, they are buying a life insurance policy because they have someone in their mind who they want to financially protect – so often it’s a simple choice of who to name as a beneficiary.
+Naming beneficiaries is an important part of life insurance planning.
+Some may choose a family member like a parent, sibling, or spouse.
+For most people, they are buying a life insurance policy because they have someone in their mind who they want to financially protect – so often it’s a simple choice of who to name as a designated beneficiary.
 At Haven Life, we frequently see individuals name their significant other as the primary beneficiary, but your situation may be different.
-Alternative choices could be friends who are like family or even charitable organizations that have had an impact on your life.
+Alternative choices could be elderly relatives who you financially support, friends who are like family or even charitable organizations that have had an impact on your life.

 What if I need to change my primary beneficiary designation?

 It is important to review your beneficiary designations from time to time.
 This is especially true if you have a major life event such as marriage or divorce.
+Or perhaps in the unfortunate case that the person you have named as a primary beneficiary dies.
 If your life circumstances dictate a change in beneficiary designation, fear not.
 It is simple to change your beneficiary designation if needed.
-At Haven Life, this can be conveniently managed online.
+At Haven Life, this can be conveniently managed in your account center online.

 Can I have more than one primary beneficiary?